jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 Data channel is another channel in WebRTC other than video and audio.
 In data channel, you can send any kind of information to the other clients.
 Data Channels can be utilized in various use cases including chatting, control messages, file sharing, etc. Ant Media Server provides a generic data channel infrastructure that can be used in all use cases.

 # Enable Data Channel
-You can easily enable data channel in Dashboard.
+The first thing is first.
+You should enable data channel in Dashboard in order to send/receive anything through data channel with SDKs.
 ![Ant Media Server Management Panel Data Channel](https://antmedia.io/wp-content/uploads/2020/05/Data-Channel-1.png)

 There are some data delivery options for data channel you can choose